This Could Be The Cheapest Way To Travel Around Europe

-No matter the season, Europe is always a good idea — and even better if you can explore multiple countries in one go.
-While budget airlines like Ryanair (ahem) and Easyjet offer a multitude of affordable connections within the continent, you really can't beat the sightseeing experience on a train: from snow-capped Alps to Portuguese vineyards, Europe's idyllic landscape slowly unfolding beside you is simply indescribable.
+No matter the season, Europe is always a good idea — and even better if you can hit up multiple countries in one go.
+While budget airlines like Ryanair and Easyjet offer a multitude of affordable connections within the continent, you really can't beat the sightseeing experience on a train: from the snow-capped Alps to Portuguese vineyards, Europe's idyllic landscape slowly unfolding beside you is simply indescribable.
 Plus, remote villages are much more accessible by rail.

-Most people tend to pick low-cost carriers over trains due to the price factor, but travelling by rail can be a lot cheaper — and a lot less of a hassle — than you think.
+Most people tend to pick low-cost carriers over trains due to the price factor, but traveling by rail can be a lot cheaper — and way less of a hassle — than you think.

 Advertisement

-If you're looking to do a once-in-a-lifetime grand tour of Europe, this pass is pretty much your dream come true: The period of validity ranges from five days to three months, allowing travel for up to 28 countries.
-The pass starts at €305 (£270) for travellers under 27, and it's €466 (£410) for travellers 28 or over.
+If you're looking to do a once-in-a-lifetime grand tour of Europe, this pass is pretty much your dream came true: The period of validity ranges from five days to three months, allowing travel for up to 28 countries.
+The pass starts at €305 ($360) for travelers under 27, and it's €466 ($550) for travelers 28 or over.

 This option covers two to four bordering countries, and is ideal if you want to tour a specific region of Europe.
-You can pick up to 10 days of train travelling within a two-month period.
-The prices fluctuate according to which neighbouring countries you pick (which makes playing around with the options endlessly fun).
-Here's an example: A 27-and-under pass for a France-Italy-Spain trip starts at € 257 (£225) for five days of train travel within two months, while a Norway-Denmark-Sweden trip starts at € 223 (£195).
+You can pick up to 10 days of train traveling within a two-month period.
+The prices fluctuate according to which neighboring countries you pick (which makes playing around with the options endlessly fun).
+Here's an example: A 27-and-under pass for a France-Italy-Spain trip starts at € 257 ($303) for five days of train travel within two months, while a Norway-Denmark-Sweden trip starts at € 223 ($263).

 Only have time to explore one country?
 This pass category allows you to explore one country to its fullest.
 You can pick from a whopping 22 options.
-Our top pick is doing a train journey around France, where youth tickets starts at € 130 (£115) for three days of travel within a month, and €159 (£140) for adults 28 or over.
+Our top pick is doing a train journey around France, where youth tickets start at € 130 ($150) for three days of travel within a month, and €159 ($188) for adults 28 or over.

 Advertisement